Wonchan-Kim/Obsidian_CS/School/CMPT403/Class notes/Principle.md

 for one, do not rely on security through obscurity, hide details of the implementation to prevent compromising analysis.
 ![[Pasted image 20251014142945.png]]
+Given enough eyeballs, all bugs are shallow -> big scale does not guarantee the security.

+- KISS (Keep it simple, stupid) - UNIX principle: write programs that do one thing and do it well.